rya-sge/access-denied/_posts/2026-07-28-gnosis-conditional-tokens-framework.md

 **Q: Why can a condition have at most 256 outcome slots?**

 Because a subset of slots is represented as an index set, a bitmask stored in a single `uint256`.
 Bit $j$ of the mask indicates whether slot $j$ belongs to the collection, so 256 bits accommodate exactly 256 slots.
 The bound is a consequence of the representation rather than an economic choice.
-The full mask for a 256-slot condition is computed as `(1 << 256) - 1`, which under Solidity 0.5 shift semantics evaluates to `type(uint).max`, the correct all-ones value.
+The full mask for a 256-slot condition is computed as `(1 << 256) - 1`, where the shift evaluates to zero under Solidity 0.5 semantics and the unchecked subtraction wraps to the correct all-ones word.

 **Q: Why does the framework hash to an elliptic curve point instead of simply hashing the concatenated collection data?**